101companies/101worker/README.md

 101worker repeatedly executes a certain list of modules.

-See the file "101worker/configs/production.config" for the list.
+See the file "101worker/configs/production.json" for the list.

-Module names are to be separated by spaces.
+Module names are stored in  a json list.

 The production cycle can be manually invoked as follows: